Trade directory · Kihei metro · Hawaii

 1

-Document 4 years of verifiable roofing experience through employment records, or complete an approved apprenticeship program
+Document 4 years of roofing experience through employment records, apprenticeship completion, or combination.
+Prepare detailed work history and supervisor contact information.

 01/06